CORPORATE GOVERNANCE REPORT

-Mr. Stephan Gerlich, Vice Chairman & Managing Director of the Company, is also the Senior Bayer Representative for the Bayer Group in India.
+Mr. Stephan Gerlich, Vice Chairman & Managing Director of the Company, is also the Country Speaker for the Bayer Group in India.
 He is responsible for the overall management of the Company.
 As the Managing Director, he periodically apprises the Board about the performance of the Company.

 2.1.2 Whole-time Director

-Mr. Kaikobad B. Mistry, who has been appointed as Whole-time Director with effect from July 1, 2008, is responsible for various functions which include Accounts, Taxation, Treasury, Financial Services, Law, Patents & Compliance, Information Technology, Procurement and Internal Audit.
+Dr. Thomas Hoffmann, who took over from Mr. Kaikobad B. Mistry, has been appointed as Whole-time Director with effect from April 2, 2013 and is responsible for various functions which include Accounts, Taxation, Treasury, Financial Services, Law, Patents & Compliance, Information Technology and Internal Audit.